jun9303/jun9303.github.io/_posts/2023-07-15-fukuoka-japan.md

 Harsh rainstorm (probably due to recent climate changes) had disrupted our excursion back to Fukuoka City on the second day of the trip.
 Yet, what seemed like a setback transformed into an unexpected experience.
 Despite a bit delays, I ended up embarking on a roundabout train tour from Beppu, turning the rain-soaked journey into a memorable detour filled new discoveries.

 Returning to Fukuoka City for the final leg of my trip, the bustling streets of Tenjin beckoned with endless shopping opportunities.
-After the retail joys in Tenjin, I found short moments of serenity at Ohori Park, marveled at Fukuoka Tower, and finished our final itinerary at Momochihama Beach.
+After the retail joys in Tenjin, I found short moments of serenity at Ohori Park, marveled at Fukuoka Tower, and reached our final itinerary at Momochihama Beach.
 Each twist and turn of my Fukuoka escape added unforgettable layers to the journey, finding joy at every moment.

 {% include gallery layout="half" %}